ziyunliu4444/osu2mir/README.md

 ## Tables

 The .csv files are the original tables we used for our analysis in the guide, single represents songs with single uninherited timing point, geq5 represents songs with multiple uninherited timing points >=5s apart, le5 represents songs with uninherited timing points <5s apart.

-## Standalone Dataset

-osu2beat2025_metered_beats.zip contains the metered beats of the second subset in our study.
-Please contact us at ziyunliu@alumni.cmu.edu if you want to access the audio files directly.

 ## Contributing